mikemccand/luceneutil/README.md

 python src/python/localrun.py -source wikimedium10k
 ```

+If you get ClassNotFound exceptions, your Lucene checkouts may need to be rebuilt.
+Run `ant clean jar` in both `lucene_candidate/lucene` and `lucene_baseline/lucene` dirs.

+If your benchmark fails with "facetDim Date was not indexed" or similar, try adding

+    facets = (('taxonomy:Date', 'Date'),('sortedset:Month', 'Month'),('sortedset:DayOfYear', 'DayOfYear'))
+    index = comp.newIndex('lucene_baseline', sourceData, facets=facets, indexSort='dayOfYearNumericDV:long')

+in `localrun.py`, and use that index in your benchmarks.

 # Running the geo benchmark

 This one is different and self-contained.
 Read the command-line examples at the top of src/main/perf/IndexAndSearchOpenStreetMaps.java